rasheedali78624/cybersecurity-portfolio/README.md

 ## About Me
 Hello!
 My name is **Rasheed Ali Saadik Ali**, a cybersecurity professional from Shah Alam, Selangor.
 I have hands-on experience in SOC analysis and network engineering, and I’m currently pursuing a Master of Cyber Security at the University of Malaya.
 I’m passionate about threat intelligence, incident response, and helping organizations strengthen their digital defenses.

+## Learning Journey
+So far, I’ve gained practical experience in SOC analysis, SIEM configurations, and network security.
+I’m continuously improving my incident response skills and plan to delve deeper into malware analysis in the coming months.
+I also aim to enhance my cloud security expertise by pursuing specialized training in AWS security architecture.

+## Career Objective
+My goal is to leverage my SOC analysis and network engineering background to become a leading cybersecurity specialist, focusing on proactive threat hunting and strengthening incident response frameworks within enterprise environments.

 ## Technical Skills
 - **Programming**: Python, PHP, Java, MySQL
 - **Cybersecurity & Tools**: